nuuuwan/manifesto_monitoring/data/manifestos/npp_manifesto.md

 ##### 3.12.A01) Training of sailors

-- • Expansion of the state intervention to develop primary and professional nautical

-- education

-- • Developing professional skills and making it easier to obtain relevant certificates

-- • A structured process to analyse and amend the curricula to fulfil the requirements

-- of the International Maritime Organisation

-- • Appointing a third-party evaluation committee to certify that the ministry’s

-- examination unit is working according to the Quality Management System

-- • Developing industrial training facilities

-- • Broadening access to new job opportunities in the international market

-- • Protecting and developing nautical welfare and ethics

 ##### 3.12.A02) Harbour infrastructure and other services

-- • Expansion of the harbour, maintenance, data storage, production processes,

-- national vessels, infrastructure, terminals, and implementations

-- • Improving the nautical industrial services and maintenance, operations,

-- representatives, supply networks, special technical services, banks, ship recycling,

-- services for the ships and other activities

-- • Integrating the nautical field with the tourist industry

 ##### 3.12.A03) Nautical laws, environmental protection, and administration

-- • Analysing and amending laws related to vessel registration

-- • A productive and cautious Port State Control (PSC) system

-- • A transparent PSC service based on goals

-- • Enacting the International Convention for the Prevention of Pollution from Ships

-- (MARPOL) and other environmental protection laws

-- • Enacting laws on nautical protection in Sri Lanka

 ### 3.13) A secured data system - An ICT revolution